vadim-ivlev/auth-admin/dev.md

     sh/deploy.sh

-or if changes aree made
+or if changes were in a brunch

     git push gitlab branch:vercel